rmarinn/nvim.config/README.md

 ## Working with c#

-Use [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) as the LSP.
+Use [omnisharp](https://www.omnisharp.net/) as the LSP.
-1. Install the language server: `choco install omnisharp`
+1. Install the language server: `scoop install omnisharp`
-2. Add omnisharp.exe to the path variables. (it can usually be found at `C:\ProgramData\chocolatey\lib\omnisharp` when installed with choco
+2. scoop should automatically add omnisharp to the path. restart the terminal and run `omnisharp -h` to check.

 ## Nerdfont Installation